 One of the largest obstacles facing the mental health community as it relates to treating depression is the prevalence of substance use to self-medicate symptoms.
 Using alcohol, drugs, or other prescription medications (not intended for depression treatment) oftentimes makes the depression symptoms worse, or simply masks the underlying root cause of the disorder so that once the medication or substance wears off, the person ends up feeling worse than before taking anything.
 It also causes imbalances in the neurotransmitters which have a direct impact on mood.

 One of the newest, most effective methods for treating depression that's been researched today involves using just the right mix of essential micronutrients to give the body and mind what it needs to function better.
-Such nutrients studied involve all of the essential vitamins, minerals, amino acids and essential fatty acids our bodies need to perform at an optimal level.
+Such nutrients studied involve all of the essential vitamins, minerals, amino acids, and essential fatty acids our bodies need to perform at an optimal level.
 There are a variety of blends out there, but not all of them are created equally.

 I recommend Focus Essentials, as they didn't compromise on any of the ingredients when distributors didn't have what its creators needed.
-They took their time to source the right people to make their formula from the highest quality ingredients at the appropriate concentrations for treating not only depression, but also a variety of mental health disorders such as ADHD, anxiety, bipolar disorder, trauma, psychosis, and more.
+They took their time to source the right people to make their formula from the highest quality ingredients at the appropriate concentrations for treating not only depression, but also a variety of mental health disorders such as ADHD, anxiety, bipolar II, trauma, psychosis, and more.
 If you suffer from any of the symptoms or disorders mentioned above, you owe it to yourself to try a bottle and see how you feel.
 If it doesn't help you feel better, you'll be given a full refund.